 Camping on-site with three meals £845.00

 No accommodation provided but with lunch and dinner on-site £720.00.

 Please note, if camping, there will not be any electric hook-ups.

-Discounts available to members of the Supporters, Course and Professional Registers.
+Discounts available to members of the Course Register and Professional Register.

 Whether you train just people with companion dogs who want a well-behaved, socially acceptable, dog or whether you train people who want to compete in Obedience, Working Trials, Agility or Field Trials, we have the Course for you.

 For handlers wishing to become instructors and for Assistant Instructors to improve their knowledge and skills.